iabii/solanachan-rs/README.md

 ### The Problem

 Existing privacy technologies like **Monero** and **Zcash** protect *transactions*, not *computation*.
-They ensure confidential payments and balances, but they don’t support private logic, state transitions, or data processing.
+They ensure confidential payments and balances, but they don't support private logic, state transitions, or data processing.

 Developers today face hard limitations:
 - Application logic and user data are fully visible during execution.